 The main symptom of IH is excessive deep sleep.
-Despite adequate and often extraordinary amounts of good quality sleep (eg: 10-11 hours or more per night) people with IH still feel excessively sleepy during the day.
+Despite adequate and often extraordinary amounts of good quality sleep (eg: 11 hours or more per night) people with IH still feel excessively sleepy during the day.

 - Chronic excessive daytime sleepiness often resulting in long daytime naps. - Long and unrefreshing naps.
-Naps are usually more than one hour long and are typically not refreshing. - Extreme and prolonged difficulty waking up with an uncontrollable desire to go back to sleep.
-Accompanied by confusion, irritability and poor coordination eg: drop things, walk into doorways.
-Speech may also be slow or slurred.
-It can also include automatic behaviour, ie: performing tasks without consciously knowing it and not remembering you have done them eg: turning off alarm clocks or answering your phone. - Cognitive dysfunction (commonly referred to as 'brain fog'): problems with memory, automatic behaviour, concentration and attention. - People with IH can develop ADHD like symptoms, eg: fidgeting & talking a lot, to help cope with the immense sleep pressure.
+Naps are usually more than one hour long and are typically not refreshing. - Extreme and prolonged difficulty awakening from sleep, accompanied by confusion, disorientation, irritability and poor coordination with an uncontrollable desire to go back to sleep.
+It can also include automatic behaviour ie: performing tasks without consciously knowing it and not remembering you have done them eg: turning off alarm clocks or answering your phone.
+This is known as "sleep drunkenness". - Cognitive dysfunction (commonly referred to as 'brain fog'): problems with memory, automatic behaviour, concentration and attention.